angx-libs/ngx-easy-captcha/projects/angx/ngx-easy-captcha/README.md

 ```
 #### CloudFlare TurnStile ####

 STRING_INITIALIZER is the id of the div element where captcha needs to be shown.
-If multiple forms are protected on same page, use id with common prefixes and pass that prefix (In below example, pass element id: "cloudflare-captcha").
-See [Example](https://github.com/angx-libs/ngx-easy-captcha/tree/master/src/app/cloudflare-turnstile-example)
+If multiple forms are protected on same page, use id with common prefixes and pass that prefix (In the below example, pass element id: "cloudflare-captcha").
+See [Detailed Example](https://github.com/angx-libs/ngx-easy-captcha/tree/master/src/app/cloudflare-turnstile-example)

 ```
  <div class="mt-3" id="cloudflare-captcha-signup"></div>